laanp/Icarus_Mods_Separated/README.md

 Visit the [Linkarus Discord community](https://discord.gg/linkarus-icarus-modding-936621749733302292) for news, help, and other stuff regarding the modding community for the game!

+To download the *.pak file or *.EXMOD file, click on "Latest" Release button to the right of this page.

 ## Mods Available:

 ### laanp-laanp-Combined_QOL